YaleWTI-CNMI/FAIRY/README.md

 Our mission is to help students and researchers develop practical understanding of AI through hands-on learning and collaboration across backgrounds and experience levels.

-## Who Can Attend

-Students, researchers, and anyone interested in learning AI are welcome.
-No single level of prior experience is required—curiosity, participation, and a willingness to learn collaboratively are what matter most.

 ## Workshops
 ### Current Workshop Series
 #### 2026 Fall - Build AI Agents from Scratch